Fazal-haroon/fazal-haroon.github.io/README.md

 <br>
 Worked on Healthcare Software as a Backend Java Developer.

 • KT - Knowledge Transfer/Transition and Handover.
-Knowledge about the projects, code flow, work involved, etc is transferred from me to the recently joined person until he becomes comfortable handling the project by himself.
+Official KT phase through documents.
+From Jul-2022 to Oct-2022 Online.

 • Worked on Java and J2EE.